 Whether you’re a native of the Battle Born state or have just moved here, Reno and Lake Tahoe are full of exciting activities of all types.
-Here are 10 activities our employees identified as some of their favorites.
+Here are 10 winter activities our employees identified as some of their favorites.

 1. Riverwalk District

 The Riverwalk District is a group of restaurants and galleries located along the Truckee River.
 You’ll find it between Arlington Avenue and Lake Street.
 Local merchants sponsor a Wine Walk once a month.
 Riverwalk is a great place to get a feel for Reno restaurants and nightlife.

 2. National Automobile Museum